infoshareacademy/jdszr8-riva/3_(MACHINE_LEARNING)_Wines_quality_predition/README.md

-# Machine learing model that predicts wine quality
+# Machine learning model that predicts wine quality

 The model predicts wine quality based on its parameters using Support Vector Machine algorithm. <br>